keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

-* KLT includes a Deno-runtime container that you can use to define tasks using Deno scripts, which is basically JavaScript with a few limitations.
+* KLT includes a Deno-runtime container that you can use to define tasks using Deno scripts, which is basically JavaScript/Typescript with a few limitations.
   You can use this to specify simple actions without having to define a container.
   See